This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Enjoy a beach day at Lost Lake

-Lost Lake is one of the largest lakes in the area at 167 meters-squared, and it’s the most beautiful if you ask me!
-The water is clear and ideal for swimming, but, beware it’s cold at 12 Celsius during the summer months.
+For me, a day at the lake is one of the best things to do in British Columbia.
+Lost Lake is a great choice for this as it’s one of the largest lakes in the area at 167 meters squared, and it’s the most beautiful if you ask me!
+The water is clear and ideal for swimming, but, beware it’s cold at 12 Celsius (54 Fahrenheit) during the summer months.
 There’s even a pontoon to jump off in the middle of the lake!

 The lake is surrounded by Blackcomb Mountain, so it’s a great photo spot especially at sunset when its peaks are illuminated in shades of pink and orange.

 There are BBQ facilities where you can cook food with friends, as well as some food trucks parked up in the summer.
 In fact, this is where most of the locals come to hang out on their days off!